 Natural Mineral Sunscreen for Dogs

 I will share information obtained from various studies about sunblock mineral ingredients, but please note that I am not qualified to rule them as safe or unsafe for dogs.
-There are enough self-appointed experts and judges online without adding myself to the list. 😉 Please research and consult with a trusted animal medical professional before deciding if you want to use them or not.
+Research and consult with a trusted veterinarian before deciding if you want to use them or not.

 Is pure Zinc Oxide a safe mineral sunscreen ingredient for dogs?
 Vet’s have recommended limited, temporary use of pure Zinc Oxide for dogs for many years.
 It can be toxic if ingested in large amounts and/or over a longer period of time, but that usually occurs when an object containing it is ingested.
 Smaller amounts may cause stomach upset.
 AVOID INHALATION!